-We particularly concentrate on multi-task scenarios with text prompting.
-As shown in Fig.~\ref{fig:overall}, given the same visual scene but with different language instructions, we aim to extract different affordances for robot policy learning through our proposed model.
-To leverage the ability of pre-trained foundation models while avoiding expensive computational constraints, recent works have explored parameter-efficiently fine-tuning (PEFT) large vision-language models for visual recognition applications~\citep{jia2022visual}.
-PEFT could be mainly categorized into two main groups: adapter-based methods (\eg, LoRA~\citep{hu2021lora}) and prompt-based methods~\citep{liu2023pre}.
-One representative line of such research has concentrated on prompt tuning methods, which prepend learnable prompts to the input of a large frozen pre-trained model and optimize them via gradients during finetuning.
-Studies on randomly-generalized trainable prompts~\citep{jia2022visual} for universal use or condition-admitted prompt variables~\citep{sohn2023visual} for better specific task performance have been both explored.
-It has shown that prompt tuning could match the performance of full finetuning but with substantially less parameter storage in various domains, including visual tracking~\citep{zhu2023visual} and cross-domain tasks such as language-dance assessment~\citep{zhong2024dancemvp}.
-Inspired in part by the notion of human cognitive penetrability mechanism~\citep{maier2019no} that uses linguistic knowledge to tune ongoing visual processing, we target to incorporate learnable text-conditioned prompts into any vision foundation model while keeping it frozen, preserving its visual understanding capabilities, to learn instruction-relevant manipulation affordance maps.
+Recent affordance models have successfully fine-tuned pre-trained vision-language foundation models to extract affordance knowledge~\citep{qian2024affordancellm, yuan2024robopoint}.
+To leverage the capabilities of pre-trained foundation models while simultaneously mitigating the associated computational costs, some works have explored parameter-efficient fine-tuning (PEFT) large vision-language models~\citep{jia2022visual}.
+One representative line of PEFT research has concentrated on prompt tuning methods, which prepend learnable prompts to a large frozen pre-trained model and optimize them via gradients during finetuning.
+In contrast to studies in NLP, it has been shown that prompt tuning could match or even outperform full fine-tuning and adapter-based methods, but with substantially less parameter storage in visual domains~\citep{zhu2023visual}.
+Inspired in part by the notion of human cognitive penetrability mechanism~\citep{maier2019no} that uses linguistic knowledge to tune ongoing visual processing, we aim to incorporate learnable text-conditioned prompts into any vision foundation model while keeping it frozen, preserving its visual understanding capabilities, to learn instruction-relevant manipulation affordance maps.